WHY IT MATTERS

 However, I have noticed that for some reason my fellow men and women that have served in our Armed Forces are not being treated the way they should be.
 Not by the average person.
 Not by you and me.
 I dare say that to the best of my knowledge the vast majority of people in the United States go out of their way to tell service men and women that they appreciate their service.
 We lift the veterans and the active duty military up in our thoughts, our prayers.
 We buy them lunches, we pay for their coffee when we see them.
 We recognize the sacrifice they have made and give them the honor they have earned.

-But that is not the case with the Government, it seems.
-For some reason, the very government that decides to send men and women off to war, the very government that makes the soldier fulfill their pledge and place their lives in harm’s way to defend the values and ideals of this country, seems to be content with allowing those service members to be hurt on the battle field, and then to have to come back here, only to suffer more.
+But that is not the case with the government, it seems.
+For some reason, the very government that decides to send men and women off to war, the very government that makes the soldier fulfill their pledge and place their lives in harm’s way to defend the values and ideals of this country, cannot keep up with the help needed.
 We have all read the headlines.
 We have heard the horror stories.
 Veterans today are taking their lives at a rate of 20 per day.

 This, in my opinion, is a black eye on our country.
 It is a sin that the leaders of our great nation have allowed it to get to this level, and as of right now, IF they even talk about it, that is ALL they do.
-There is very little action taken to fix what they KNOW is a problem, and very little effort (if any) towards trying to understand the entirety of the problem.
+There is not enough action taken to fix what they KNOW is a problem, not enough effort towards trying to understand the entirety of the problem.
 However, I cannot fix that.
-It is not in my power to change the VA.
 It is only in my power to do what I can, and even that is very limited.